skrattaren/apf.rst/apf.rst

 - [p.
 154/139] "[...] the Librarian dropped on him like the descent of Man."

-  Reference to Charles Darwin's landmark 1871 book "`The Descent of Man`_".
+  Reference to Charles Darwin's landmark 1871 book **The Descent of Man**.

 - [p.
 162/147] "'He asked me to tell him a story.'"